A CHEAP DAY OUT

 TATE MODERN Bankside SE1 9TG.
 Tel 020 7887 8000

-Modern art displayed in the enormous former Bankside Power Station.
+Modern art displayed in the enormous former Bankside Power Station plus a new extension.
 Late opening until 10pm Friday & Saturday.
 Shop & cafe.

 HMS BELFAST Tooley Street SE1 2JH Tel 020 7940 6300.